ADarko22/JDKCertsTool/ARCHITECTURE.md

 - **Add new certificate operations easily**

-  New use cases—such as exporting certificates, validating truststores, or synchronizing certs across machines—can be added in the core layer without touching CLI or OS-specific code.
+  New use cases—such as exporting certificates, validating cacerts keystores, or synchronizing certs across machines—can be added in the core layer without touching CLI or OS-specific code.

 - **Plug in new operating-system or tool integrations**